sathishc/todolist/README.md

 npm install
 ```

 Now you will have a frontend that includes just the React front-end.
 We are using React-Material-UI components to style the front-end.
 This is just boiler plate code without any backend integrations into AWS.
-In the repo, you fill find the files 'predictions.js' and 'db.js' under src/api folders.
-We will add code here after deploying the necessary backends using Amplify
+In the repo, you fill find the file 'db.js' under src/api folder.
+We will add code here to integrate the frontend to backend services

 Run `npm start` to see the UI frontend